To help diagnose appendicitis, your doctor will likely take a history of your signs and symptoms and examine your abdomen.

 Expect a few weeks of recovery from an appendectomy, or longer if your appendix burst.
 To help your body heal:

 - Avoid strenuous activity at first.
 If your appendectomy was done laparoscopically, limit your activity for three to five days.
 If you had an open appendectomy, limit your activity for 10 to 14 days.
-Always ask your doctor about limitations on your activity and when you can resume normal activities following surgery.
+Always ask your doctor about limitations on your activity and when you can resume normal activities after surgery.

 - Support your abdomen when you cough.
 Place a pillow over your abdomen and apply pressure before you cough, laugh or move to help reduce pain.